History of Network Diagram

 When to Use a Network Diagram?

-Decipher the structure of the network and troubleshoot
+Decipher network structure and troubleshoot

-Compare the node relationships in a network on other parameters
+Compare node relationships across parameters

 Types of Network Diagrams